trunkmaster/trunkmaster.github.io/README.md

 ### 22.02.2019
 Excercising with Linux audio subsystem I end up with SoundKit framework implementation :).
 It's quite similiar to the NeXT's one, however, due to asynchronous nature of PulseAudio it's different in some places.
-This framework aimed to provide access to sound subsystem properties for both type of applications: mixer and player/recorder in quite simple fashion.
+This framework aimed to provide access to sound subsystem properties in quite simple fashion for both type of applications: mixer and player/recorder.
 I want it to have switchable backends (ALSA, PulseAudio, OSS).
 Here is a supposed code example:
 ```objectivec
 SKSoundServer *server = [[SKSoundServer alloc] initOnHost:nil type:SKPulseAudioType];
 SKSoundOut    *output = [server defaultOutput];